2014 Application Information -- Deadline March 3, 2014

 |Application fee by Mar 3||$60||Pay online when filling out SOU graduate application.
 MA Students must pay a one-time, non-refundable $60 application fee.
 Returning students do not have to pay this fee.
 Non-MA students pay a $60 non-refundable application fee.|

 |Late charge for applications after Mar 3||$30||Must accompany SLI Application and must be paid by credit card or check.|

 |Third party billing fee||$45||

-The Oregon University System requires specific travel insurance for all students, even if you already have other health insurance.
-Insurance prices vary from year to year and will be billed to your student account.
+The Oregon University System requires specific travel insurance for all students, even if you already have other health insurance. *Insurance prices are approximate and vary from year to year.
+Insurance fees will be billed to your student account.